-According to the law, anyone operating a vehicle on a highway is prohibited from doing so unless they have and are carrying a valid license.
-Some parties may be exempt from VC 12500 under limited conditions.
+Under California laws, anyone operating a motor vehicle on a highway is prohibited from doing so unless they have and are carrying a valid California-issued driver’s license.
+Some parties may be exempt from California Vehicle Code section 12500 under limited conditions.

 When VC 12500 Charges Apply

-Generally, drivers face charges under California Vehicle Code 12500 when they:
+Generally, California residents face charges under California Vehicle Code 12500 when they:

-- Fail to renew an existing driver’s license
+- Fail to renew an existing California driver’s license

-- Move to the state of California and fail to obtain a California state driver’s license within ten days
+- Move to California and fail to obtain a California state driver’s license within ten days

-- Never get a driver’s license in the state of California
+- Never obtain a driver’s license in California

-Driving with a suspended license means your driver’s license has been actively suspended or revoked by the California Department of Motor Vehicles (DMV), whereas driving without a license usually means the carrier has an existing valid driver’s license but does not have it on them at the time they were stopped by a law enforcement officer.
+Driving with a suspended license means your California driver’s license has been actively suspended or revoked under California Vehicle Code Section 14601 VC, whereas driving without a license usually means the driver may have a valid license but does not have it on their person.

 The Elements of the Offense

-This does not necessarily mean the California DMV must have issued your license.
-However, your driver‘s license must be valid in the state or country it was issued in to avoid charges under CA VC 12500.
+Your driver’s license does not necessarily have to be issued by the California DMV, but it must be valid in the state or country where it was issued to avoid charges under California Vehicle Code Section 12500 VC.

 Penalties for Driving Without a License Under CA Vehicle Code 12500

-The legal consequences you could face for driving without a valid license under CA Vehicle Code 12500 can vary widely depending on whether you were charged with a non-criminal infraction or a misdemeanor offense.
+Legal consequences for violating California Vehicle Code 12500 can vary depending on whether you are charged with an infraction or a misdemeanor.

 Collateral Fallout of a CA Vehicle Code 12500 Conviction

-- Issues with immigration or citizenship, including the potential for deportation
+- Issues with immigration or California Assembly Bill 60, including potential deportation

 Financial Costs of a VC 12500 Conviction